 For almost 100 years, the Taronga Zoo has been home to thousands of animals and countless numbers of tourists.
-The Zoo’s location is ideal for visitors as it can be reached by car or (more commonly) by ferry from Circular Quay.
-My trip started with purchasing an Opal card (Sydney’s electronic fare card) and purchasing a round trip ferry ride to the zoo + admission.
+The zoo’s location is ideal for tourists and easily reachable by ferry from Circular Quay.

-A quick 10 minute ferry ride across Sydney Harbor and we arrived at the docks where you’ll board a gondola cable car and zoom across the park just above the trees to the zoo’s main entrance.
+A quick 10-minute ride across Sydney Harbor and I arrived at the docks where you’ll board a gondola cable car and zoom across the park just above the trees to the zoo’s main entrance.

-Upon entry, this first thing you’ll realize is how big the zoo actually is.
-There are maps and park employees available to answer questions, but your best bet is to just start wandering.
-If you’re a die hard fan and want to see every exhibit, you’ll need a full day and a lot of energy – the zoo encompasses 52 acres of land.
+Upon entry, this first thing you’ll realize is how big the zoo is.
+There are maps and park employees available to answer questions, but your best bet is to start wandering.
+If you’re a die-hard fan and want to see every exhibit, you’ll need (at least) a full day and lots of energy – the zoo encompasses 52 acres of land.

-I was quite impressed with the variety of local and non-local exhibits.
-This zoo is has put amazing time and effort into curating an amazing destination.
+This zoo has spent a significant amount of time and effort curating a fantastic destination.
 Some of my favorite exhibits were:

 Taronga Zoo general admission gets you into most everything at the park, including walkabouts.
-These areas are gated and once inside you’re in the animals habitat.
-You see kangaroos, emu and a variety of other animals just wandering around a short distance from you.
-Obviously, use common sense – these are wild animals.
+These areas are gated, and once inside, you’re in the animal’s habitat.
+You see kangaroos, emu, and a variety of other animals just wandering around a short distance from you.
+Use common sense – these are wild animals.

 You can pay extra for “meet and greets” with select animals.
-Koalas are the popular ones, however the zoo likes to rotate which animals are available.
+Koalas are the popular ones; however, the zoo likes to rotate different animals for the meet and greets.
 If you’re looking to get up close with the wildlife, this is definitely worth the cost.